-- 12. A discard tube (without additive) MUST be used if a citrate tube is to be drawn using a winged blood collection set (butterfly).
-It is important to remove the air from the blood collection set to insure the proper blood volume is obtained in the coagulation tube. - 13.
-Blood collection tubes must be gently inverted 5-10 times to ensure thorough mixing, and activation of clotting substances. - a.
+12. A discard tube (without additive) MUST be used if a citrate tube is to be drawn using a winged blood collection set (butterfly).
+It is important to remove the air from the blood collection set to insure the proper blood volume is obtained in the coagulation tube.

+- 13. Blood collection tubes must be gently inverted 5-10 times to ensure thorough mixing, and activation of clotting substances. - a.
 Collections with winged blood collection sets (butterflies) should be limited to pediatrics and difficult adult collections.
 Most adult draws in the antecubital area can be done with straight needles. - b.
-When collecting with syringes, minimize the potential for needle stick or exposure, by using a transfer device. - 7.
-Remove the tourniquet. - 8.
-Fold a gauze over the needle and gently remove the needle from the arm - 9.
-Activate the safety feature (butterflies) - 10.
-Hold gauze firmly over the venipuncture site until the bleeding stops. - 11.
-Place a bandage and apply pressure appropriate to the age and condition of the patient. - 12.
+When collecting with syringes, minimize the potential for needle stick or exposure, by using a transfer device. - 14.
+Remove the tourniquet. - 15.
+Fold a gauze over the needle and gently remove the needle from the arm - 16.
+Activate cover the needle with the attached needle guard or activate the safety feature (butterflies) - 17.
+Hold gauze firmly over the venipuncture site until the bleeding stops. - 18.
+Place a bandage and apply pressure appropriate to the age and condition of the patient. - 19.
 Use extreme care with patients on anticoagulant therapy or that are platelet deficient.
 These patients are prone to extended bleeding times, and may require manual pressure from the phlebotomist along with pressure bandage.
-Apply manual pressure until bleeding has stopped. - 13.
-If the first phlebotomy attempt is unsuccessful, it is imperative that a fresh, sterile needle and blood collection tubes be used before performing the second puncture. - 14.
+Apply manual pressure until bleeding has stopped. - 20.
+If the first phlebotomy attempt is unsuccessful, it is imperative that a fresh, sterile needle and blood collection tubes be used before performing the second puncture. - 21.
 Please all used or contaminated needles, blades, and sharp objects in puncture-resistant biohazard containers.
-Do not recap, bend, break or remove needle from a disposable syringe before discarding.

-15. Label the specimens, with the patient name and a second unique identifier, e.g. date of birth or medical record number, date and time of collection and initials of the collector.
+Do not recap, bend, break or remove needle from a disposable syringe before discarding. - 22.
+Label the specimens, with the patient name and a second unique identifier, e.g. date of birth or medical record number, date and time of collection and initials of the collector.
 If using a label, do not obscure the portion of the tube that allows visualization of the contents.
 Place the label over the tube label.